-The Advanced Queuing classes Producer, Consumer, Message, Agent, Listener, Subscription and NotifyResult are defined in oracle::occi::aq namespace.
+The Advanced Queuing classes Producer, Consumer, Message, Agent, Listener, Subscription and NotifyResult are defined in oracle::occi::ag namespace.

-13.1.2 OCCI Support for Windows NT and z/OS
+OCCI Support for Windows NT and z/OS

 When building OCCI application on Windows, a preprocessor definition for WIN32COMMON has to be added.